 Cryptocurrency and energy consumption are two words we are hearing a lot recently.
 With the popularity of cryptocurrency, especially Bitcoin soaring to epic heights, there has been a prominent increase in Bitcoin miners who have entered this profession.
 Hence, more power-hungry machines and computers are being operated than ever before by miners to achieve a small profit from every Bitcoin transaction that goes through.

-Nevertheless, with rising electricity charges and the occasional fluctuation of the value of the Bitcoin, is mining Bitcoin just as profitable as it is made out to be?
+Nevertheless, with rising electricity charges and the occasional fluctuation of the value of Bitcoin, is mining Bitcoin just as profitable as it is made out to be?
 In this blog, we will closely look at the profitability aspects of Bitcoin mining at normal electricity cost.

 Why Are We Focusing on Energy Consumption?